jcvignoli/lumiere-movies/src/README.txt

 = 3.0 =
 * Major update, plugin vastly rewritten.
 Name IMDb Link Transformer changed to Lumière!.
 Should be Content Security Policy (CSP) compliant.
 Too many changes to be listed.
 Check the [changelog](http://svn.wp-plugins.org/lumiere-movies/trunk/CHANGELOG.txt "latest changelog").

-= 2.1.3 =
-* Changed the way to use highslide js; it is mandatory now to download the library from [Lumière! website](https://www.jcvignoli.com/blog/wp-content/files/wordpress-lumiere-movies-highslide.zip "Lumiere Movies website") in order to get this damn cool window.
-Once the file downloaded, put the folder "highslide" into the "js" one and check general options in order to activate it

-= 2.0.2 =

-* Taxonomy considerably expanded
-* added trailer's movie detail

-= 2.0.1 =
-* Added taxonomies